biolab/orange3/doc/widgets/visualize/boxplot.md

 4. Choose display mode

 For discrete attributes, the bars represent the number of examples with each particular attribute value.
-The picture shows the number of different animal types in the *Zoo* data set: there are 41 mammals, 13 fish, 20 birds and so on.
+The plot shows the number of different animal types in the *Zoo* data set: there are 41 mammals, 13 fish, 20 birds and so on.